 A deck of cards can go a long way in a classroom!
 Go Fish is a classic, but try to think of other ways to use the cards.
 One thing that I did that was super easy and fun was to see who could stack the piles from 2-10 the fastest.
 I thought it was easier to separate the royal cards so they weren't confused with so many cards at once.
 Once they match the number cards, as a group they can match up all the Face cards.
 You can also teach them how to do a bridge with the cards, that was a trick I kept up my sleeve and once I showed the kids, they thought it was pure magic.

 Button, button, who has the button?
 Have the kids sit in a circle with their hands behind their backs and their eyes closed.
 Someone walks around the outside of the circle and secretly gives someone the button.
 Once the button has been placed, have the kids guess around to see who has it.
 This game only has their attention for so long, so maybe use this as a backup for any other lesson you have that ends too early.

 Depending on how much room you have in the classroom, this one is a good way to get the kids active.
-I played this in China and the kids really loved it.
-There are usually a few songs that they are learning as a class so I would play that as music, or anything Disney was also a huge hit.
+There are usually a few songs that they are learning as a class so I would play that as music, or anything Disney is also a huge hit.
 It's simple but it's entertaining for the kids and they can use a lot of different phrases as they are walking around in circles.
 You could switch it up and have them act like different animals or characters as they are walking around trying to get the seat.

 All you need to do is set up one chair less than the amount of students that are there and the goal is for everyone to get a chair.
 Whoever doesn't end up in the chair is out.
 You can also have a "referee" who helps you as the teacher make sure that everyone is staying calm and still only speaking English.